cmb69/tablesorter_xh/README.md

 # Tablesorter_XH

-Tablesorter_XH facilitates semi-automatic enhancement of tables in browsers which support somewhat contemporary JavaScript.
+Tablesorter_XH facilitates semi-automatic enhancement of tables in modern browsers.
 Sorting by single columns in ascending and descending order, hiding of predefined columns which can be expanded, and pagination are supported.

 ## Table of Contents